 All office bearers in the FRCSA are obliged to express their agreement with the confessional standards by signing a subscription form.
 With this they promise to teach only what is in accordance with the Reformed foundation of the churches.
 They also promise, should they develop a deviant view, that they will not propagate it, but first submit it to the consistory for evaluation.
-Breaking of this promise will lead to immediate suspension.
+Breaking of this promise will lead to church discipline.

 The liturgy used in the worship services of the FRCSA stands in the tradition of the Calvinist Reformation.